wavemotion-dave/DS994a/README.md

 * You will need the two console BIOS files as described below.
 Place both .bin BIOS files into /roms/bios (you can just make the directory on your SD card).
 * You will also need the emulator itself.
 You can get this from the GitHub page - the only file you need here is DS994a.nds (the .nds is a Nintendo executable file).
 You can put this anywhere - most people put the .nds file into the root of the SD card.
 * If you want to play disk based games (Adventure, Tunnels of Doom, etc) you will need 994adisk.bin (often just named disk.bin but you need to rename it and put it into /roms/bios).
-* You will need games to play... right now the emulator supports C/D/G files and '8' non-inverted files.
+* You will need games to play... right now the emulator supports C/D/G files plus '8' non-inverted files and '9' inverted files.
 Basically just try loading a file to see if it works... the ROMs should have a .bin extension.
 * Recommend you put your game ROMs into /roms/ti99 as the emulator will default to that directory.
 That's where the cool kids keep them.
 * Recommend you put any disk files needed in a directory easily accessible (near) where you store your rom files so it's a faster navigation.